openshift/federation-dev/federated-mongodb/README.md

 # Federated MongoDB
-The files within this directory are used with the Federation operator to show MongoDB running on multiple OpenShift clusters.
+The files within this directory are used with the Kubefed Operator to show MongoDB running on multiple OpenShift clusters.
 An accompanying video is [here](https://youtu.be/StNJupmZ5Mo).
 This demonstration uses 3 OpenShift 4 clusters.
 It is assumed that 3 OpenShift clusters have already been deployed using of the deployment mechanisms defined at https://cloud.openshift.com.

 ## Creating a Namespace and Deploying the Operator
-The first step is to decide which of the clusters will run the Federation Operator.
+The first step is to decide which of the clusters will run the Kubefed Operator.
 Only one cluster runs the federation-controller-manager.

 A new project of *federated-mongo* is created within the OpenShift UI on cluster east1.
 Once the project is created the next step is to deploy the operator.